hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Don't linger on slides.
 Just click "Next"!

-- When switching to the next slide, don't say anything of it before you advance to it.
+- When switching to the next slide, don't say anything about it before you advance to it.

 - Minimize the use of a laser pointer.